autopticio/catalog/README.md

 # Doc

 ## Getting started with programmable assessments
 Autoptic PQL is a functional language for timeseries data analysis.
-Here is an example of collecting CPU statistics from AWS Cloudwatch and computing the 99th and 15th percentile for the last hour.
+Here is a simple example for collecting CPU statistics from AWS Cloudwatch and computing the 99th and 15th percentile for the last hour.
 ```
 where("$cloudwatch”)
 .what("CPUUtilization; Average; InstanceId='i-00f8880d7a4d502db'; namespace='AWS/EC2'")